lrkrol/SEREEGA/docs/README.md

 Download [SEREEGA](https://github.com/lrkrol/SEREEGA) to your computer and add all its (sub)directories to MATLAB's path.

-It is recommended to have MATLAB 2014b or higher with the DSP toolbox installed.
+It is recommended to have MATLAB 2014b or higher with the DSP and Parallel Computing toolboxes installed.
 SEREEGA's core functionality requires R2013b.
 This is primarily due to the use of `addParameter` rather than `addParamValue`; if your MATLAB does not support `addParameter`, try exchanging all those references with `addParamValue`.
 That should restore basic functionality.
 Some plotting functions rely on the `boundary` function introduced in R2014b.
 Some signal generation functions depend on the DSP toolbox version 8.6 (R2014a) or higher.
+Data simulation tries to use parallel processing from the Parallel Computing Toolbox where available.

 [EEGLAB](https://sccn.ucsd.edu/eeglab) is used for a number of functions, and should be started before generating a lead field as EEGLAB's `readlocs` is used to add channel location information.
 SEREEGA was tested with EEGLAB 13.6.5b.